"Moments of appreciation and positive affirmation are the warm Nutella of teaching" Paul Dix

-Praise and rewards are a central part of our behaviour policy and all adults are encouraged to notice children who are actively displaying these three key attitudes:
+Praise and rewards are an integral part of our school culture, and of our behaviour policy.
+Our teachers are encouraged to pay first attention to best conduct, catching those children who are actively displaying our school values:

 Being lost in your learning Recognising and ignoring distractions.

 Noticing patterns and detail Perseveringly in the face of difficulties

 Being flexible; being able to change your plans if needed Pulling out essential features from previous learning to help Knowing yourself as a learner.

 Asking questions and being curious Identifying and making connections.

 Using your imagination

 Working things out methodically and rationally Making use of all the resources around you

 nowing when to work on your own or with others